d2l-ai/d2l-en/chapter_optimization/scheduler.md

 train(net, train_iter, test_iter, num_epochs, loss, trainer, ctx)
 ```

+Warmup can be applied to any scheduler (not just cosine).
 For a more detailed discussion of learning rate schedules and many more experiments see also :cite:`Gotmare.Keskar.Xiong.ea.2018`.
 In particular they find that a warmup phase limits the amount of divergence of parameters in very deep networks.
 This makes intuitively sense since we would expect significant divergence due to random initialization in those parts of the network that take the most time to make progress in the beginning.

 ## Summary